 bitmap: A type of image that is made up of pixels.

-blending : An option that allows you to adjust the layer, or style’s blend mode.
+blending or blend mode : An option that allows you to adjust the layer, or style’s blend mode.
 This will affect how it appears on the Canvas.

 boolean operation: A rule that dictates how combined layers should be displayed.